 Although the amazing sea views you get on standard cruises are truly beautiful, they’re not a patch on what you can expect to see on river cruises.
 While the big cruise ships spend a lot of time sailing over huge expanses of blue ocean, passengers on the smaller river cruise ships are treated to gorgeous vistas of historical towns, lush riverbanks, dense jungles and rolling vineyards.
 Better still, because most rivers are fairly narrow, you can admire the captivating scenery close-up without having to slow down or get off the ship.

 Central ports of call

 Not only do river itineraries allow you to get a great view of the scenery, but they also let you get closer to the famous landmarks and major cities everyone wants to visit.
 Go on a river cruise and you’ll just be a few minutes’ walk away from the centre of all the action.
 This means you can spend more time enjoying your destination, instead of worrying about how long it will take you to get back to the ship.

 More intimate experience

-Even though huge cruise ships like Cunard’s QM2 with multiple floors home to cafes, bars, restaurants, nightclubs, spa, beauty salon, fitness centre, theatre, planetarium, swimming pools, sun decks and casino might sound like a legendary playground to some cruisers, not everyone loves huge action-packed ships.
+Even though huge cruise ships like Cunard’s Queen Mary 2 with multiple floors home to cafes, bars, restaurants, nightclubs, spa, beauty salon, fitness centre, theatre, planetarium, swimming pools, sun decks and casino might sound like a legendary playground to some cruisers, not everyone loves huge action-packed ships.
 If you prefer a quieter, more intimate experience you should definitely consider the smaller river cruise liners.
 Even the new larger vessels are still significantly smaller than anything you’ll find at sea and all have passenger numbers in the low hundreds, compared to the thousands.